DIY Loop Now Compatible with Omnipod

 - The DIY Loop system will only work with the current generation of pods (Eros).
 Tidepool Loop is currently seeking FDA approval for the next generation DASH pods.

-- Omnipod DIY Loopers will no longer use their PDMs, rather they will control their pods from the Loop app on their iPhone.
+- Omnipod DIY Loopers will no longer use their personal diabetes managers (PDMs), rather they will control their pods from the Loop app on their iPhone.